 College admissions officers prefer a one-page, simple, easy-to-read transcript.

 There are two main kinds of transcripts that homeschoolers use; they differ in their organization.

-Which to use?
 This depends on your homeschooler.
 Does one type seem to reflect their story better than another?
 Does one highlight their strengths better than another?
 If you have a student who has studied a few languages or a student who has doubled or tripled up in math, a subject transcript may work best for you.

 Each transcript should have a grading key or grading scale.
 This explains your grading system in an efficient way to the admissions officer.
 There are a variety of scales from which to choose.
 Pick one and be consistent.